Joachim Kaiser

-Joachim Kaiser (18 December 1928 − 11 May 2017) was a German music, literature and theatre critic.
-From 1959 he worked as a senior editor in the feuilleton of the Süddeutsche Zeitung; from 1977 to 1996 he was professor of history of music at the State University of Music and Performing Arts Stuttgart.
+Joachim Kaiser (18 December 1928 – 11 May 2017) was a German musicologist, critic, and journalist.
+He worked as a senior editor and cultural critic for the Süddeutsche Zeitung from 1959, contributing reviews and articles on music, literature, and theatre.
+From 1977 to 1996, he was a professor of music history at the State University of Music and Performing Arts Stuttgart.

 Life

-Kaiser was born in Milken, East Prussia (Miłki, Poland) in 1928 as the son of a country doctor.
-Literature and music began to interest him at an early age, and at age eight he began to play the piano.
+Kaiser was born in Milken, East Prussia (now Milki, Poland) on 18 December 1928.
+He was the son of a country doctor.
+He became interested in Literature and music at an early age, and began to play the piano at age eight.
 After the flight and expulsion of Germans from Central and Eastern Europe 1945–1950, he attended the Wilhelm-Gymnasium (Hamburg).
-He then studied musicology, German studies, philosophy and sociology at the Georg-August-Universität Göttingen, the Johann Wolfgang Goethe-Universität Frankfurt am Main and the Eberhard Karls Universität Tübingen.
-Among his fellow students were the musicologists Carl Dahlhaus and Rudolf Stephan.
+He then studied musicology, German studies, philosophy, and sociology at the Georg-August-Universität Göttingen, the Johann Wolfgang Goethe-Universität Frankfurt am Main, and the Eberhard Karls Universität Tübingen.
+Among his fellow students were musicologists Carl Dahlhaus and Rudolf Stephan.

-In June 1951 Kaiser began his journalistic career as a theatre, literature and music critic.
-His path was paved by a review of a publication by Theodor W. Adorno: Music and Catastrophe.
-About the "Philosophy of New Music".
-Adorno recommended to Kaiser Alfred Andersch of the Hessischer Rundfunk, which in turn drew the attention of the Frankfurter Hefte.
-Mathias Döpfner described him as "the best known and most successful Adorno students ever".
-At the invitation of Hans Werner Richter, Kaiser was allowed to take part in events of Group 47 from 1953.
-In 1958 he was awarded a doctorate in German Studies at the University of Tübingen on the subject of Franz Grillparzer's dramatic style.
-On the initiative of the then SZ journalist Erich Kuby, Kaiser was able to work in the cultural editorial department of the Süddeutsche Zeitung from 1959.
+Kaiser's career as a critic began in 1951.
+On his review of the Theodor W. Adorno publication: Music and Catastrophe.
+About the "Philosophy of New Music", Mathias Döpfner described him as one of "the best known and most successful Adorno students ever".
+Beginning in 1953, Kaiser took part in Group 47.
+In 1958, he was awarded a doctorate in German Studies at the University of Tübingen on the subject of Franz Grillparzer's dramatic style.

+Kaiser worked in the cultural editorial department of the Süddeutsche Zeitung from 1959.
 He was a member of the writers' association PEN-Zentrum Deutschland.

-Kaiser, along with Marcel Reich-Ranicki, was one of the most influential critics of Germany.
-His book Große Pianisten in unserer Zeit is occasionally referred to as the "Piano Michelin".
-Besides ground-breaking pianists such as Artur Rubinstein, Vladimir Horowitz, Glenn Gould, Sviatoslav Richter and Friedrich Gulda he introduced young interpreters and explained developments in the art of piano playing.
+Although Kaiser was known for his discussion of famous pianists (like Arthur Rubinstein, Vladimir Horowitz, Glenn Gould, Sviatoslav Richter and Friedrich Gulda), he spent a large portion of his time presenting young interpreters in the art of piano playing.

-Kaiser felt a special connection to the work of Richard Wagner and supported and accompanied the new beginning of the Bayreuth Festival in 1951 under the direction of Wagner's grandchildren, Wieland and Wolfgang.
+Kaiser felt a special connection to the work of Richard Wagner, and supported and accompanied the new beginning of the Bayreuth Festival in 1951 under the direction of Wagner's grandchildren, Wieland and Wolfgang.